gpw13/whoville/README.md

 ## Functions

+Some functions are built to help you turn names or country codes into ISO3 codes:

-  - `names_to_code()` is the workhorse function that helps match country names and returns standardized country codes
+  - `names_to_code()` is the workhorse function that helps match country names and returns standardized country codes.
+  - `codes_to_iso3()` converts other country codes into ISO3 format.
+  - `valid_codes()` lets you quickly check which country codes in a vector are recognized by the whotilities package.

-The other functions encourage a tidy R workflow where ISO3 codes are used as the unique identifier for each country.
+Other functions encourage a tidy R workflow where ISO3 codes are used as the unique identifier for each country:

   - `iso3_to_regions()` takes in a vector of ISO3 codes and returns specified region values.